WilliamBirdsall/musicnotes/README.md

 ## What is MusicNotes?

 MusicNotes is a simple, open-source tool that allows users to quickly create notes that detail elements of a song during deep listening or analysis.
 MusicNotes does not store any data on the server.
 Data is soley stored in the browser and will be lost upon browser data clears.
-Due to this nature of the app, an export as PDF functionality is available for the user to back up and share their notes.

 ## Why MusicNotes?